KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 2. Click on the issues tab at the top.

-3. Get your issue number
+3. Click on an issue to open it.
+Do this until you find one that does not have a comment on it from another student and make the comment "This issue is assigned to <your GitHub Username>".
+Replacing the backets and text "your GitHub Username with your actual GitHub username.
+Make note of the issue number to use in step 7.

-4. Fork the repository
+4. Fork the repository.

 5. In Git Bash or iTerm2 change directory to your CodingAndCocktails directory.

-5. Clone the repository and cd into it
+6. Clone the repository and `cd` into it.

-4. Make a new branch.
-In your command line (Git Bash or iTerm2) type `git checkout -b newbranchname` where “newbranchname” is the branch name for the issue we will assign to you in class.
-We suggest using issue-## as your branch name so if you were assigned issue #4 your branch name would be **issue-04**.
+7. Using the issue number from step 3, make a new branch.
+In Git Bash or iTerm2, create a branch called issue-## where “##” is the issue number you've been assigned.
+If you were assigned issue #4 your branch name would be **issue-04**.
+Type `git checkout -b issue-##` to do this.

-5. To list all branches within the repo, use `git branch` .
+8. To view all branches within the repo, type `git branch` .
 This should show you at least two branches - master, and the one you just created.
 The branch you are working in will be highlighted with an asterisk (*).

     To switch between branches type `git checkout {{branchname}}`